 2016 Collaboration with Alette Scavenius for COLAB Copenhagen

 For the COLAB program, Jelili teamed up with Alette Scavenius, Head of Theatre Collections at the Royal Library in Copenhagen.
 In the video below we hear excerpts from their conversations about memory and how to preserve it, in body and documentation, while we follow a series of performances in galleries and public spaces Jelili organized and performed in in Copenhagen, and an audience talk.
 The performances are based on animistic rituals Jelili was exposed to at an early age.
 Today they form the basis of much of his artistic work.

 About the Artist

-Born on Friday 27th September 1968 in Ejigbo (Lagos), Nigeria, Jelili was trained at Ahmadu Bello University, Zaria, Nigeria and University of Lagos, Nigeria – Where he was awarded Bachelor of Arts (Fine Arts) and Master of Arts (Visual Arts) respectively.
-He is presently the project leader of Art Africa Forum; the artistic Director of AFiRIperFOMA – a collective of performance artists in Africa; and Chief Coordinator of Advocate for Human Rights Through Art (AHRA).
+Born on Friday 27th September 1968 in Ejigbo (Lagos), Nigeria, Jelili was trained at Ahmadu Bello University, Zaria, Nigeria and University of Lagos, Nigeria, where he was awarded a Bachelor of Arts (Fine Arts) and a Master of Arts (Visual Arts) respectively.
+He is presently the project leader of Art Africa Forum, the artistic Director of AFiRIperFOMA – a collective of performance artists in Africa, and Chief Coordinator of Advocate for Human Rights Through Art (AHRA).